 Disclosures

-Describe the methods used in the model to calculate loss costs for building coverage associated with personal and commercial residential properties.
+Describe the methods used in the hurricane model to calculate hurricane loss costs for building coverage associated with personal and commercial residential properties.

 Suggestion from Commissioner Lee:

-1. Describe the methods used in the model to calculate loss costs for building coverage associated with personal and commercial residential properties.
+1. Describe the methods used in the hurricane model to calculate hurricane loss costs for building coverage associated with personal and commercial residential properties.
+This includes coverage for ordinance or law.

-Describe the methods used in the model to calculate loss costs for appurtenant structure coverage associated with personal and commercial residential properties.
+Describe the methods used in the hurricane model to calculate hurricane loss costs for appurtenant structure coverage associated with personal and commercial residential properties.

-Describe the methods used in the model to calculate loss costs for contents coverage associated with personal and commercial residential properties.
+Describe the methods used in the hurricane model to calculate hurricane loss costs for contents coverage associated with personal and commercial residential properties.

-4. Describe the methods used in the model to calculate loss costs for time element coverage associated with personal and commercial residential properties.
+4. Describe the methods used in the hurricane model to calculate hurricane loss costs for time element coverage associated with personal and commercial residential properties.

 Audit

-The methods used to produce building, appurtenant structure, contents and time element loss costs will be reviewed.
+The methods used to produce building, appurtenant structure, contents and time element hurricane loss costs will be reviewed.

-A-4 Modeled Loss Cost and Probable Maximum Loss Considerations
+A-4 Modeled Hurricane Loss Cost and Hurricane Probable Maximum Loss Level Considerations

-Loss cost projections and probable maximum loss levels shall not include expenses, risk load, investment income, premium reserves, taxes, assessments, or profit margin.
+Hurricane loss cost projections and hurricane probable maximum loss levels shall not include expenses, risk load, investment income, premium reserves, taxes, assessments, or profit margin.

-Loss cost projections and probable maximum loss levels shall not make a prospective provision for economic inflation.
+Hurricane loss cost projections and hurricane probable maximum loss levels shall not make a prospective provision for economic inflation.

-Loss cost projections and probable maximum loss levels shall not include any explicit provision for direct hurricane storm surge losses.
+Hurricane loss cost projections and hurricane probable maximum loss levels shall not include any explicit provision for direct hurricane storm surge losses.

-Loss cost projections and probable maximum loss levels shall be capable of being calculated from exposures at a geocode (latitude-longitude) level of resolution.
+Hurricane loss cost projections and hurricane probable maximum loss levels shall be capable of being calculated from exposures at a geocode (latitude-longitude) level of resolution.

-Demand surge shall be included in the model’s calculation of loss costs and probable maximum loss levels using relevant data and actuarially sound methods and assumptions.
+Demand surge shall be included in the hurricane model’s calculation of hurricane loss costs and hurricane probable maximum loss levels using relevant data and actuarially sound methods and assumptions.

-Purpose: The loss costs and probable maximum loss levels from the model should reflect losses paid by the insurance company as insurance claims resulting from wind damage from an event as defined in Standard A-2, Event Definition.
+Purpose: The hurricane loss costs and hurricane probable maximum loss levels from the hurricane model should reflect hurricane losses paid by the insurance company as insurance claims resulting from wind damage from an event as defined in Standard A-2, Hurricane Events Resulting in Modeled Hurricane Losses.

-Probable maximum loss levels can be either on an annual aggregate, an annual occurrence basis, or an event basis.
-All bases can be useful for understanding the loss distribution produced by the model.
+Hurricane probable maximum loss levels can be either on an annual aggregate, an annual occurrence basis, or an event basis.
+All bases can be useful for understanding the hurricane loss distribution produced by the hurricane model.

-Loss costs represent the expected annual loss per $1,000 exposure.
+Hurricane loss costs represent the expected annual hurricane loss per $1,000 exposure.
 Other “expense and profit loads” such as those listed in the standard may be included in rate filings but are outside the scope of the Commission.

-Loss severity may be influenced by supply and demand factors applicable to material and labor costs.
-This is generally known as demand surge which occurs at the time of a large catastrophic event and is recognized as an important element for modeling.
+Hurricane loss severity may be influenced by supply and demand factors applicable to material and labor costs.
+This is generally known as demand surge which occurs at the time of a large catastrophic event and is recognized as an important element for hurricane modeling.

 Insurance may also be influenced (although perhaps differently from demand surge) by general price inflation.
 This is a type of economic inflation that is associated with past insured wind loss experience that has been used to develop and validate hurricane loss projection models.
 The standard does not allow for prospective recognition of future economic inflation or price inflation.